The Extraordinary Legend of the French Angel Coin

 Dupré, however, managed to escape execution.
 There are several versions of the story, but the most plausible is that he convinced the guard to release him, using an Angel coin as a bribe.

 As news of Dupré’s release spread, the angel coin that secured his freedom gained a reputation as a “lucky angel.”

 The Legend Takes Hold

-The myth of the French Angel persists today, and many still carry them as talismans of luck and protection.
-Numismatists also value the coin for their intricate design and value as gold bullion.
-Undoubtedly the French Angel Coin enjoys a special place in the hearts of believers and collectors alike.
+The mythology of the French Angel persists today, and many still carry them as talismans of luck and protection.
+Numismatists also value the coin for its intricate design and value as gold bullion.
+Undoubtedly the French Angel coin enjoys a special place in the hearts of believers and collectors alike.

 This information is provided for general reference purposes and does not constitute professional advice.
 For detailed coin collecting or investing information, please consult with a professional expert.